 Carrying a potted plant or a small bonsai tree through airport security will definitely earn you some double takes but, hopefully, no problems.
 Airlines usually don’t object to flight passengers traveling with plants.
-Certain restrictions come into play when it’s time to pass customs in a foreign country, however.
+Certain restrictions come into play when it’s time to board an international flight and pass customs in a foreign country, however.
 Those restrictions vary by country and by plant type, and even a jet-setting botanist probably couldn’t keep them all straight.
 If you’re flying outside of the contiguous United States, permits and fees may be a necessary part of traveling with a plant in hand.

 The TSA’s Verdict on Plants